 Behold, the mushroom: fruit of life

-Mushrooms: they’re ace in a boscaiola, but dig a little deeper and you’ll find mushrooms play a much larger role in our daily lives than adding some earthy oomph to a pasta sauce – they’re the very model of sustainability, and a critical component of life on Earth itself.
+Mushrooms: they’re ace in a boscaiola, but dig a little deeper and you’ll find the mushroom plays a much larger role in our daily lives than adding some earthy oomph to a pasta sauce.
+They’re the very model of sustainability and a critical component of life on Earth itself.

-Beyond being a culinary staple, mushrooms may hold the answers to some of the modern world’s most pressing problems – they can cure disease, ease psychological suffering, stimulate neurons to regrow, strengthen the immune system, store carbon, reduce viruses in bee populations and even soak up oil spills.
-There are thousands of different species of mushroom that we know of, with possibly thousands more yet to be discovered.
-And experts are only just scratching the surface of the many benefits that mushrooms can offer us – to heal our minds, our bodies and our planet.
+Beyond being a culinary staple, mushrooms may hold the answers to some of the modern world’s most pressing problems.
+They can cure disease, ease psychological suffering, stimulate neurons to regrow, strengthen the immune system, store carbon, reduce viruses in bee populations and even soak up oil spills.
+There are thousands of mushroom species that we know of, with possibly thousands more to be discovered.
+Experts are only just scratching the surface of the many benefits that mushrooms can offer us.

-Mushrooms are actually the “fruit” of fungi, and are only one small part of what is an astonishingly elaborate and powerful web of life.
-A new film has dived into this labyrinthine world, exploring the beauty and complexity of fungi and taking viewers deep underground to discover the mysterious subterranean world of the mycelium – the colossal network of fungi that lies underneath our very feet – and its fruit, the mushroom.
-Fantastic Fungi is a story that begins 3.5 billion years ago and, through the eyes of experts, tells of how fungi make the soil that supports life, connecting vast systems of roots from plants and trees all over the planet, like an underground internet.
+Mushrooms are the “fruit” of fungi, and only one small part of what is an astonishingly elaborate and powerful web of life.
+A new film has dived into this labyrinthine world, exploring the beauty and complexity of fungi and taking viewers deep underground to discover the mysterious subterranean world of the mycelium – the colossal network of fungi that lies underneath our feet – and its fruit, the mushroom.
+Fantastic Fungi is a story that begins 3.5 billion years ago.
+It tells of how fungi make the soil that supports life, connecting vast systems of roots from plants all over the planet, like an underground internet.

 “If plants are critical for our survival, giving us healthy food, medicine and shelter, what do plants need?
 Soil,” says Fantastic Fungi director Louis Schwartzberg.
 “And, where does soil come from?
 Fungi – a kingdom of life that connects us all.

-The film explores the remarkable intricacy of the fungi kingdom, and demonstrates how it connects all of humanity with the natural world.
+The film explores the remarkable intricacy of the fungi kingdom.
+It demonstrates how it connects all of humanity with the natural world.
 It’s truly awe-inspiring stuff, but what is most mind-blowing is not how much we know about mushrooms, but how much there must be yet to discover.
-Yep, we’re just getting started.
+Yep, when it comes to mushrooms, we’re just getting started.

 A nutritional powerhouse